shantanuj/shantanuj.github.io/_pages/about.md

 Hello!
 I am a research engineer at A*STAR Singapore's [Social and Cognitive Computing Department](https://www.a-star.edu.sg/ihpc/ihpc-research-capabilities/social-cognitive-computing) working in the direction of cognitively-based AI.

-My research interest is in building AI models that can -- i) "reason" on scenes or passages with human-level capabilities and in a **reliable** and **interpretable** manner, and ii) **continually learn or update** their world knowledge through experience and any additional task-level supervision.
+I am interested in building AI models that can -- i) reason with human-level capabilities in a reliable and interpretable manner and ii) **continually learn or update** their world knowledge through experience and any additional task-level supervision.

-At A*STAR, I have specifically been working on -- i) developing a **commonsense knowledge resource** for machine reading applications and ii) **functionally integrating relevant cognitive priors** to build more effective computer vision and scene understanding models.
+At A*STAR, I have specifically been working on -- i) developing a **commonsense knowledge resource** for machine reading applications and ii) **functionally integrating relevant cognitive phenomena** to build more effective computer vision models for scene understanding tasks.

 To know more of my work along with my wonderful collaborators, please have a look at the [Publications](/publications/) section.